eanders-ms/pxt-3d/README.md

 ## Features

 - Renders 3D objects from the perspective of a camera.
 - Lighting models: None, Flat, Dither.
-Maybe more will come: greyscale/monochrome, multi-color dithering, additional dithering patterns, others?
+Maybe more will come: greyscale/monochrome, dramatic multi-color dithering, additional dithering patterns, others?
 - Primitives: Cube.
 More coming: Sphere, diamond, cylinder, quad, ...
 - Depth buffer (only works in simulator due to device memory constraints -- I'm in search of a solution).
 - Frustum clipping (partially implemented).